DANNYDEE93/Deployment4/readme.md

 **sudo apt update**

+Step 6:	Nginx

+sudo apt-get install nginx
+sudo systemctl start nginx service

-Step 6:	Nginx edit the configuration file and **cd** into default file through the following 	path: 	"/etc/nginx/sites-enabled/default"
+edit the configuration file and **cd** into default file through the following 	path: 	"/etc/nginx/sites-enabled/default"

 ###First change the port from 80 to 5000, see below:
 server {